brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 	conditional at the top controls whether we're doing inline styling --- which is a no-no for a tight Content Security Policy (CSP).
-Here, it checks whether the host, as specified in the site config file, is Cloudflare Pages (where I use a Cloudflare Worker for that tight CSP).
+Here, it checks whether we're using nonces (and thus a tight CSP), as spec'd in the site config file.
 	If so, it creates a new class, named with an md5 hash for the value of $src, that the div can use to provide the LQIP background.